 The prey items need to be either a large mouse or rat.

-Rats are generally considered better as they are more in line with what the python eats in the wild.
+Rats are generally considered better as they align with what the python eats in the wild.

 Rats also come in larger sizes and are more likely to satisfy the larger ball pythons.

 However, large mice are more readily available as they are a staple food for many pets.

 Baby Ball Pythons

 The typical feeding schedule for a baby is every 5-7 days.

 Don’t be surprised if they learn towards the 7-day mark early on in their development.